Combat Your Vices with Vitamins

 Take a multivitamin and eat the veggies you do like.
 Make sure the multi includes vitamins A, B6, and B12.

 You Drink a Lot of Coffee and Soda

 Moderate caffeine intake is okay, but excessive is linked to high levels of homocysteine, which raises heart risk.

-Vitamin Fix: Increase your folate and B vitamin intake.
+Increase your folate and B vitamin intake.
 If you can’t bear to cut back on the java, getting adequate amounts of folate, B6, and B12 will reduce homocysteine levels.